The Alchemist Team

 In joining the Alchemist team, Ginger brings over 25 years of accounting experience with a passion to help others with an entrepreneurial spirit successfully start their own business.
 Growing up in rural Placer County, gardening and raising livestock was a way of life.
 Today happiness is found by searching for adventure, fishing, and enjoying time with family and friends.

-Monica Figuerosa, HR Coordinator, She/They
+Monica, HR Coordinator, She/They

 Monica joined our team at the tail end of 2024, bringing thirteen years of diverse professional experience to their role as HR coordinator.
 They worked as an HR generalist and recruiter prior to joining Alchemist, and hold a certificate in Human Resource Management from UC Davis and an aPHR certification from the HR Certification Institute.
 Monica believes food is a cornerstone of community and culturally-significant; sentiments deeply rooted in their upbringing as a first-generation Filipino-American.
 To Monica, Alchemist’s mission is close to the heart and feels like a natural extension of their heritage and traditions.
-They spend most of their off-time bustling around in their home bakery, making bread and baked goods to sell at the Rancho Cordova Certified Farmers’ market, practicing yoga or meditation, volunteering, or relaxing with their spouse and their dogs, Ilu and Freddy.
+They spend most of their off-time bustling around in their home bakery, making bread and baked goods to sell at the Rancho Cordova Certified Farmers’ market, practicing yoga or meditation, volunteering, or relaxing with their dogs, Ilu and Freddy.

 Wally Sheahan Harmon, Administrative Assistant, He/Him/His